-It was determined that during the implementation of distance learning, additional aide support for online safety was not needed.
+It was determined that during the implementation of distance learning, additional aide support.
 The teachers were able to satisfy this action during their daily duties.

 Analysis of the Distance Learning Program

 A description of the successes and challenges in implementing each of the following elements of the distance learning program in the 2020-21 school year, as applicable: Continuity of Instruction, Access to Devices and Connectivity, Pupil Participation and Progress, Distance Learning Professional Development, Staff Roles and Responsibilities, and Support for Pupils with Unique Needs.